 Quarterly HPI by geographical area (North-West, North-East, Central, South/Islands) and by three major cities (Milan, Rome and Turin) will be released twice a year with the dissemination of the "Housing price" press release referred to the second and to the fourth quarter of each year.
-Time series starting from 2010 will be available on the data warehouse I.Stat (http://dati.istat.it) starting from the release of provisional indices for the fourth quarter of 2018.
+Time series starting from 2010 are available on the data warehouse I.Stat (http://dati.istat.it).